lazarulong/quantified-longevity/_posts/2024-10-14-Tracking-system-introduction.md

 * Bi-monthly blood tests
 * Medication

-In addition to these regularly tracked variables, I also conduct various one-off  (or very occasional) tests, such as food intolerance and genetic/epigenetic tests, which are not directly part of this tracking framework, but may become relevant as I delve deeper into the analysis.
+In addition to these regularly tracked variables, I also conduct various one-off (or very occasional) tests, such as food intolerance and genetic/epigenetic tests.
+While not part of my core tracking framework, these may become relevant as my analysis deepens.

-Below, I provide a brief overview of each category and the rationale behind its inclusion.
-While I won't list all the tracked variables here, I plan to explore each category in more detail in future posts.
-In the next blog I will then outline the  technological stack I have implemented to collect and analyze all this data.
+Below is a brief overview of each category and the rationale for tracking it.
+I won't list every variable here, but I plan to explore each category in detail in future posts.
+In the next post, I'll outline the technological stack I've implemented to collect and analyze all this data.

 ## Daily Habits

-This category encompasses a diverse array of health indicators that I manually log every evening, such as my overall energy levels, sleep quality, and mood or stress levels.
+This category includes a diverse range of health indicators that I manually log each evening.
+These for example include my overall energy level, sleep quality, mood, or stress level.

 ## Supplements

-As the name suggests, this category is where I record the supplements I take daily.
-Over the years, I've experimented with a wide range of supplements, and future analyses will focus heavily on this category.
+This section tracks the supplements I take daily.
+Over the years, I’ve experimented with a wide variety of supplements, and future analyses will put a lot of focus on this category.

 ## Diet

-This is the area where I'm least satisfied with my current tracking methodology.
-Ideally, I would track the exact weight of each basic food ingredient daily, but I haven't found a sufficiently simple and time-efficient solution.
-Eating out for almost every lunch and cooking a wide variety of dishes at home makes tools like Chronometer impractical without significant extra time, planning, and discipline.
-With the advent of strong AI, solutions are on the horizon that might crack this problem for me.
-We'll see.
+This is the area where I’m least satisfied with my current tracking approach.
+Ideally, I would log the exact weight of each ingredient I consume daily, but I haven't yet found a simple, time-efficient solution.
+Given that I eat out for most lunches and prepare a wide variety of meals at home, tools like Chronometer are impractical without significant extra effort, planning, and discipline.
+However, with advancements in AI, I’m hopeful a solution will emerge soon.
+Time will tell.

-Currently, I track a broad set of dietary components, which is however far from comprehensive, in a simplified manner, using levels such as ['none', 'a little', 'a lot'] or a binary flag to indicate whether I consumed a particular component that day.
-There are a few exceptions where I do track the exact weight, such as for key but simple to track nutrients such as 'added sugar'.
+For now, I track a broad set of dietary components in a simplified manner, using levels like ['none', 'a little', 'a lot'] or binary flags to indicate whether I consumed a particular component that day.
+A few key nutrients, like added sugar, are exceptions where I do track exact amounts.

 ## Smoothie

 I prepare a fresh smoothie daily, and its composition has evolved significantly over time.
-I track all its components daily, warranting its classification as a separate category.
+I track all the ingredients daily, which justifies its classification as a separate category.

 ## Sleep